-If the grade appeal decision is unsatisfactory to either the student or course instructor, both the student and the course instructor shall have five (5) business days from the receipt of the decision to request that the Dean of Graduate Studies review the decision.
-The Dean of Graduate Studies shall review the collective documentation related to the grade and render a final decision regarding the grade appeal within ten (10) business days.
+If the grade appeal decision is unsatisfactory to either the student or course instructor, both the student and the course instructor shall have five (5) business days from the receipt of the decision to request that the dean of the college in which the program resides review the decision.
+The dean shall review the collective documentation related to the grade and render a final decision regarding the grade appeal within ten (10) business days.
 This decision is final.